ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 14:10:20.931615 IP 10.10.1.2.53 > 10.10.1.21.56094: 28276 1/4/4 A 66.55.106.88 (198)
 ```

-Finally, we'll visit `bankofhamilton.com` (or: `diamondbanking.com`) using the browser window that is running _on our client_, and verify that name lookup again.
+Finally, we'll visit `bankofhamilton.com` (or: `diamondbanking.com`) using the browser window that is running _on our client_ inside the VNC session, and verify that name lookup again.
 Again, you should see the name lookup in the `tcpdump` output on the server.
 (You may also see lookups for additional assets - images and scripts - that are hosted on other domains.)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dMIDt59_-N0" frameborder="0" allowfullscreen></iframe>